Skip to content

 I personally prefer the private sector because it teaches us entrepreneurship in life.

-Keep in mind, we spend the 1st half of our life time learning and the 2nd half in working based on 1st half’s learning; this isn’t going to work in the 21st century and after.
+The practice until now is, we spend the 1st half of our life time learning and the 2nd half in working based on 1st half’s learning; this isn’t going to work in the 21st century and after.

 This concept of education has already stopped working because it is based on the 19th century education system dictated by the industrial revolution.

-The best time to say ‘sorry’ is when you realize that you are only a single dot in a sea of billion other dots, if you realize this at your core you never get addicted in anything including politics, religion, and sex.
+The best time to say ‘sorry’ is when you realize that your life and your experience is only a single dot in a sea of billion other dots across the globe.